Toggle Search

 The Difference Grant

-The Difference helps real consumers build financially strong, self-supporting families and communities.
-The Difference Grant (formerly known as The Real Solutions Initiative Grant) is to support Wisconsin credit unions offering innovative services and programs that offer:
+The Difference helps consumers build financially strong, self-supporting families and communities.
+This grant supports Wisconsin credit unions offering innovative products and services that:

-• Affordable alternatives to high-cost financial products and services
+• Provide affordable alternatives to high-cost financial products and services

 • Increase financial literacy